Brandi Carlile: 2007–2009: Breakthrough with The Story

-Her second album, The Story, was produced by T Bone Burnett.
+Carlile's second album, The Story, was produced by T Bone Burnett.
 It includes a collaboration with the Indigo Girls on "Cannonball".
 The album was recorded in an 11-day session with Carlile, the Hanseroths, and drummer Matt Chamberlain to capture the raw intensity of Carlile's live performances.
 The crack in Carlile's vocals during the title track, "The Story", came out by accident and was a direct result of the way the album was recorded.
-"The Story" was featured heavily in General Motors commercials during the 2008 Summer Olympics, leading to increased exposure to her music.
-In response to the advertisement, album sales increased 368 percent from 1,323 to 6,198.
-Sales for the lead single, "The Story", increased in downloads of 28,091 copies."The Story" peaked at No. 5 on the iTunes Music Store's most-purchased list.
+"The Story" was featured heavily in General Motors commercials during the 2008 Summer Olympics.
+Following the release of the commercials, album sales increased 368 percent from 1,323 to 6,198.
+Sales for the lead single, "The Story", increased in downloads of 28,091 copies.
+"The Story" peaked at No. 5 on the iTunes Music Store's most-purchased list.
 The song was also used in the 2008 commercial for Super Bock and helped the song reach No. 1 and the album reach No. 4 on the Portuguese charts.
 "The Story" was featured on the end credits of the romantic drama film The Lucky One.
 The album has sold more than 257,776 copies in the US and peaked at No. 41 on the Billboard 200 and No. 10 on the US Rock Albums chart.

-Music critic Stephen Thomas Erlewine praised Carlile for The Story saying, "The roiling collection fulfills the promise of her remarkable debut, offering resounding confirmation that Carlile is a singular talent."

 "It wasn't until 2007's The Story – her T-Bone Burnett-produced sophomore release – that we realized even half of what we'd been dealt.
 Nearly a minute into the second song, something about her shifted from promise to absolute certainty as Carlile let loose a hurricane of lung power" wrote Rachael Maddux for Paste magazine.
+Music critic Stephen Thomas Erlewine praised Carlile for The Story, saying, "The roiling collection fulfills the promise of her remarkable debut, offering resounding confirmation that Carlile is a singular talent."